 Start your resume with a bang by adding a powerful summary to the top, summarizing your most valuable skills and experience.

-This short paragraph is your chance to show recruiters why you are a perfect fit for the job and encourage them to read more of your resume.
+This short paragraph is your chance to sell yourself to recruiters by explaining why you are a perfect fit for the job and encouraging them to read more of your resume.

 Tips for creating an strong resume summary: